CBICA/NiChart_Project/docs2/usage.rst

 Cloud
 *****

 The cloud app can be launched at https://cloud.neuroimagingchart.com .
-Users need to create an account to access the cloud app.
+Users need to create an account and login to access the cloud app.

 *****
 Usage
 *****

 After launching the application, users can select a pipeline and apply it to their data.
-For detailed instructions on each pipeline, please refer to the **Overview** and **Tutorial** pages accessible from the left-hand menu.
+For detailed instructions on each pipeline, please refer to the **Pipeline Overview** and **Tutorial** pages accessible from the left-hand menu.